stn1slv/awesome-integration/README.md

 - [API Blueprint](https://apiblueprint.org) - A high-level API description language that is used to design and document APIs.
 - [AsyncAPI](https://www.asyncapi.com/docs/specifications/v2.0.0) - The AsyncAPI specification settles the base for a greater and better tooling ecosystem for Event-Driven Architectures (EDA).
 - [GraphQL](https://github.com/graphql/graphql-spec) - A query language for APIs and a runtime for fulfilling those queries with your existing data.
+- [JSON:API](https://jsonapi.org) - A specification for building APIs that provides a standardized way to represent resources, relationships, and metadata.
 - [OpenAPI (ex.Swagger)](https://spec.openapis.org/oas/v3.1.0) - Defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.
 - [RAML](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md/) - RESTful API Modeling Language.
 - [WSDL](http://www.w3.org/TR/wsdl20) - XML-based interface description language for SOAP based services.